Government Rose Garden

-The Government Rose Garden (formerly known as the Jayalalithaa Rose Garden, Centenary Rose Park and Nootrandu Roja Poonga) is situated on the slopes of the Elk Hill in Vijayanagaram of Ooty town in Tamil Nadu, India at an altitude of 2200 meters.
+The Government Rose Garden (formerly known as the Jayalalithaa Rose Garden, Centenary Rose Park and Nootrandu Roja Poonga) is situated on the slopes of Elk Hill in Vijayanagaram of Ooty town in Tamil Nadu, India at an altitude of 2200 meters.

 Establishment

 The Rose Park was established at Vijayanagaram in Ooty town to commemorate the Centenary Flower Show in the Government Botanical Gardens, Udagamandalam in May 1995.
 The flowers are arranged in five curving terraces covering four hectares.
 The garden is maintained by the Tamil Nadu Horticulture Department.

 Features

 Ooty has a unique tropical mountain climate, hence the garden has the ideal climatic conditions for growing roses.
 Temperature variation is low and the rainfall distribution is uniform, which results in a long flowering season.
 The garden is visited by thousands of tourists throughout the year, even in winter when it is not the flowering season.

 The Government Rose Garden located in the heart of Ooty is one of the largest rose gardens in India and also a popular tourist attraction.
-The beautiful garden is spread across 10 acres of land and houses some of the largest collections of roses in the country including miniature roses, hybrid tea roses, floribunda, ramblers, black and green roses and many other unique varieties.
-The Rose Garden is not only a delight for the eyes and the senses but also a must-visit for those interested in horticulture.
+The garden is spread across 4 hectares of land and houses some of the largest collections of roses in the country including miniature roses, hybrid tea roses, floribunda, ramblers, black and green roses and many other unique varieties.

 Initially, when the gardens were developed, 1,919 varieties of roses with 17,256 rose plants were planted.
 Today there are more than 20,000 varieties of roses of 2,800 cultivars.
 It is one of the largest collections of roses in India.

 The collection of roses includes Miniature Roses, Ramblers, Hybrid Tea Roses, Yakimour, Polyanthas, Papagena, Floribunda and roses of unusual colours such as green and black.
 The varieties of rose plants planted here were assembled from different sources around the world.

 The garden has been laid out with rose tunnels, pergolas and bowers with rose creepers.
 The slopes of the garden also features the Nila Maadam, an observation platform.
 From the Nila Maadam, tourists can observe the entire rose garden.
 The garden also features a statue of an angel amidst the roses.